Plattar/gltf-exporter/README.md

 ### How to use it

-It is recommended you download the latest release from https://github.com/Plattar/Unity-glTF-Exporter/releases and open it in unity as a project.
-This will give you access to the environment maps.
+Grab the latest Unity3D Package release from the [releases](https://github.com/Plattar/gltf-exporter/releases) section and import it into a new or current project.

+Once the _GLTF Exporter_ tool has been imported you will see a new Toolbar in Unity3D.

 Once the project is open, a new item should appear in the *Tools* menu.
 You can access the exporter by going through **Tools/Export to Plattar** as shown in the following screenshot: